dyl-atk/clustering-local-areas/README.md

 Machine learning is a subset of artificial intelligence where computers are trained with data to solve problems (Brown, 2021).
 Deloitte (2020) found in their survey of business executives that 97% are using machine learning or plan to use it in the next year.
 The 2021 census is a huge dataset and it would be impossible to mine every insight manually.
 Machine learning means new insights and patterns can be discovered efficiently.

+Despite the benefits of machine learning, there are many risks.
+Babic et al. (2020) discuss three key risks, including bias or unfair decisions, inaccurate and unreliable decisions and hacking that could affect machine learning solutions.
+Where crucial decisions rely on these algorithms, people could be harmed.
+Concept drift is a key challenge when analysing census data.
+The 2021 census covers a snapshot in time.
+In the period following the census, there will be changes in respondent's circumstances.
+This means the training dataset will become less relevant as time goes on, reducing the quality of the model.

 There are three main types of machine learning.
 In supervised learning, input data and desired outputs are fed into an algorithm.
 The algorithm learns from this labelled data and applies these rules when classifying unseen data.
 Reinforcement learning is where an algorithm is rewarded or punished based on desired behaviour.
 It is designed to select the optimum output from a set of outputs based on criteria.
 Finally, there is unsupervised learning, techniques that uncover patterns and insights without explicit human guidance (IBM, n.d.).

 Census data is unique in that it is not a sample: the entire population is covered.
 This restricts the value of the most common supervised machine learning techniques – there is no unseen data to make predictions on.
 Unsupervised machine learning has the most value to add in extracting insights about the population of England and Wales from census data.
 A review of machine learning in urban studies found that supervised learning has overshadowed unsupervised learning so far (Wang and Biljecki, 2022).
 Despite this, the paper emphasised the benefits of unsupervised machine learning in this space: inferring patterns from massive urban studies datasets without requiring pre-determined labels or desired outputs.